 In areas where soils are well irrigated, boron levels are low to normal.
 This is because as water drains through the soil and runs off, it leaches out and carries away boron and other minerals.
 The boron levels present in well-drained soils are reflective of the equilibrium which has been reached between the ever-ongoing processes of accumulation from waterflow from areas with high boron levels, and subsequent leaching.
 It is because this process tends to result in lower than ideal boron levels that many growers supplement their soils with boron-containing fertilizers.

-But the reverse is true for some farmers.
-In general, areas with naturally high boron levels are relatively rare.
-But arid and semi-arid regions are particularly noted for having undesirably large amounts of boron in the soil.
+The reverse is also true for some farmers.
+In general, areas with naturally high boron levels are relatively rare, yet arid and semi-arid regions are particularly noted for having undesirably large amounts of boron in the soil.
 This is because in dryer regions, there isn’t a consistent flow of water to leach boron out of the soil and prevent excessive accumulation.
 Instead, water is occasionally deposited—along with dissolved boron and other minerals—which then evaporates directly out of the soil, leaving behind the minerals.
 Over time, boron levels can become quite high.

 Boron accumulation tends to occur alongside salt accumulation, so if you live in a drought-prone area where soils are notably saline, there’s a good likelihood that high levels of boron are also present.

-On the West Coast, the Coastal Range is also known for having soil with elevated levels of boron.
-This is because much of the rock comprising the mountains was formed in the ocean, and thus contain large amounts of marine evaporites, which are mineral accumulations formed through the evaporation of ocean water.
+On the wester side of North America, the Coastal Range is also known for having soil with elevated levels of boron.
+This is because much of the rock comprising the mountains was formed in the ocean, and thus contain large amounts of marine Evaporites, which are mineral accumulations formed through the evaporation of ocean water.
 (Evaporites also form in arid conditions, which contributes to the previously mentioned high levels of boron found in arid conditions.)

 Excessive boron levels are also sometimes found in areas with a history of volcanic activity, as well as in regions where mining has occurred.
 Areas with soil that has a high clay content are also known to have higher than average boron levels, as clay readily absorbs boron.